Lundrvs/scripts/bash/README.md

 * [givown](./givown)

-Adds the given script to the directory "/usr/bin/" and gives user's ownership and full execution to be used by default as a command on the PATH variable.
+Adds the given script to the directory "/usr/bin/" and gives user's ownership and full execution to be used by default (with no root priviledges) as a command on the PATH variable.

 * [duckl](./duckl)

 Browses the web in text mode with the search engine "duckduckgo" as the main page.
+Relies on Lynx.

 * [telltime](./telltime.bash)